Google-Tasks-Backup/tasks-backup/README.txt

+2012-03-14 06-13
+version = 'beta 0.5.049'
+Testing on js-tasks
+Only uses html1 template for "Julie.Smith.1999@gmail.com"
+Correctly indents tasks using the html1 template
+- Couldn't get Django recurse to work
+- Relies on each task's 'depth' property, which is calculated and added to each task dictionary object in ReturnResultsHandler.post()

+2012-03-08 10:08
+version = 'beta 0.5.025'
+Live on tasks-backup (version 5)
+Added enhancements as per issues #7 and #10
+Separated export from display
+Added user options for HTML tasks display formatting Improved layout of HTML tasks display

+2012-03-07 14:11
+Version beta 0.5.010
+Tested on 6.js-tasks
+Dims hidden and deleted tasks, and optionally dims completed tasks, in HTML view Escape title and notes in HTML view, so that text is not potentially interpretted as HTML.

 24 Feb 2012
 Version beta 0.4.034
 Worker queue successfully processed over 22,000 tasks for a single user, and frontend successfully returned results to user.